Skip to content

 S106 financial contributions are index-linked (usually BCIS or RPI) and the amount varies by agreement.
 You invoice the indexed amount at the trigger date.

-CIL is calculated at the point of planning permission using the published rate, adjusted by the national BCIS index.
+CIL is calculated at the point of planning permission using the published charging-schedule rate, adjusted by indexation.
+For permissions granted on or after 1 January 2020 the RICS CIL Index applies (it is based on the BCIS All-in Tender Price Index); for earlier permissions the BCIS All-in Tender Price Index applies directly.
 The amount is fixed once the demand notice is issued.

 Both need receipt tracking, but S106 requires more manual calculation at the invoicing stage.